MPWARE-TEAM/HPA2021/README.md

 ![Model](resources/data.png)

 **OOF (Out Of Fold):**

 The following script will generate OOF (related to step1 detailled in next section) for each image on for each detected cell.
 OOF is optional, it can be used to training further cell-based models.
+Another model with SEResNeXt101 backbone has been trained but only for OOF purposes.

 - Fold 1
    ```python hpa_oof.py --seed 12120 --batch_size 32 --labels_file train_cleaned_default_external.csv --fold 1 --backbone gluon_seresnext101_32x4d --weights_files ./models/siamese_gluon_seresnext101_32x4d_512_384_RGBY_fp16_CV4_v2.0/fold1/stage1/snapshots/model_best.pt ```